2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/compilejob.rst

 What does the compilation script do?
 ------------------------------------

  #.
-It sets necessary batch system parameters
+It sets the necessary batch-system parameters
  #.
 It prepares the job environment at the ECMWF servers by loading the necessary library modules
  #.
-It sets some environment variabels for the single session
+It sets some environment variables for the single session
  #.
 It creates the ``flex_extract`` root directory in the ``$HOME`` path of the user
  #.
-It untars the tar-ball into the root directory.
+It untars the tarball into the root directory.
  #.
-It compiles the Fortran programs's ``Makefile``.
+It compiles the Fortran program using ``Makefile``.
  #.
-At the end it checks if the script returned an error or not and send the log file via email to the user.
+At the end, it checks whether the script has returned an error or not, and emails the log file to the user.